sjlu/popular-movies/README.md

 series of heuristics from multiple websites.
 This then returns a list of movies with their posters and IMDB ID.

+Popular movies are based on some general rules:

-* Movies will come and go on the list since the heuristic figures out what the general sentiment of movies currently is
+* Rating greater than the general sentiment of movies currently out
-* Movies older than a year will fall off the list
+* Released at less than a year ago
-* Movies need to be at least 3 weeks old to generate a "stable" rating and consensus
+* At least 3 weeks old to generate a "stable" rating

 ## Usage